-(1) Any dispute between an investor of one Contracting Party and the other Contracting Party in relation to an investment of the former under this Agreement shall, as far as possible, be settled amicably through negotiations between the parties to the dispute.

-(2) Any such dispute which has not been amicably settled within a period of six months may be submitted:

-(a) For resolution, in accordance with the law of the Contracting Party which has admitted the investment to that Contracting Party's competent judicial, arbitral or administrative bodies; or

-(b) To international conciliation under the Conciliation Rules of the United Nations Commission on International Trade Law, if both parties agree.

-(3) Should the parties fail to agree on a dispute settlement procedure provided under paragraph (2) of this Article or where a dispute is referred to conciliation but conciliation proceedings are terminated other than by signing of a settlement agreement, the dispute may be referred to Arbitration.
-The Arbitration procedure shall be as follows:
+- (1) Any investment dispute shall, as far as possible, be settled amicably through negotiations between the parties to the dispute. - (2) Any such dispute which has not been amicably settled within a period of six months may, if the parties to the dispute agree, be submitted: (a) To any competent judicial, arbitral or administrative body of the Contracting Party that is a party to the dispute; or - (b) To international conciliation under the Conciliation Rules of the United Nations Commission on International Trade Law. - (3) Should the Parties fail to agree on a dispute settlement procedure provided under paragraph (2) of this Article or where a dispute is referred to conciliation but conciliation proceedings are terminated other than by signing of a settlement agreement, the dispute may be referred to international arbitration.
+Where the dispute is referred to international arbitration, either party may submit the dispute to:

-(a) If the Contracting Party of the investor and the other Contracting Party are both parties to the Convention on the Settlement of Investment Disputes between States and Nationals of other States, 1965 and the investor consents in writing to submit the dispute to the International Centre for the Settlement of Investment Disputes such a dispute shall be referred to the Centre; or
+- (a) The International Centre for the Settlement of Investment Disputes if both the Contracting Party of the Investor and the other Contracting Party are parties to the Convention on the Settlement of Investment Disputes between States and nationals of other States, 1965 and the investor consents in writing to submit the dispute to the Centre; or - (b) The Additional Facility for the Administration of Conciliation, Arbitration and Fact-Finding proceedings, if both parties to the dispute so agree; or - (c) An ad hoc arbitral tribunal in accordance with the Arbitration Rules of the United Nations Commission on International Trade Law, 1976, subject to the following modifications: - (i) The appointing authority under Article 7 of the Rules shall be the President, the Vice-President or the next senior Judge of the International Court of Justice, who is not a national of either Contracting Party.
+The third arbitrator shall not be a national of either Contracting Party. - (ii) The parties shall appoint their respective arbitrators within two months. - (iii) The arbitral award shall be made in accordance with the provisions of this Agreement and shall be final and binding for the parties in dispute.
+Each Contracting Party shall carry out without delay, the terms of any such award. - (iv) The arbitral tribunal shall state the basis of its decision and give reasons upon the request of either party. - (4) In any proceeding involving an investment dispute, a Contracting Party shall not assert as a defence that indemnification or other compensation for all or part of the alleged damages has been received or will be received pursuant to an insurance or guarantee contract.

-(b) If both parties to the dispute so agree, under the Additional Facility for the Administration of Conciliation, Arbitration and Fact-Finding Proceedings; or

-(c) To an ad hoc arbitral tribunal by either party to the dispute in accordance with the Arbitration Rules of the United Nations Commission on International Trade Law, 1976, subject to the following modifications:

-(i) The appointing authority under Article 7 of the Rules shall be the President, the Vice-President or the next senior Judge of the International Court of Justice, who is not a national of either Contracting Party.
-The third arbitrator shall not be a national of either Contracting Party.

-(ii) The parties shall appoint their respective arbitrators within two months.

-(iii) The arbitral award shall be made in accordance with the provisions of this Agreement and shall be binding for the parties in dispute.

-(iv) The arbitral tribunal shall state the basis of its decision and give reasons upon the request of either party.